typemeta/funcj/codec/readme.md

 # Introduction

 **funcj.codec** is a Java framework for round-tripping Java data via a structured data formats such as JSON and XML, as well as byte streams.
-It can serialise Java object graphs into serialised form, and can deserialise the data to reconstruct the original Java values.
+It can encode Java object graphs into an encoded form, and can then decode the data to reconstruct the original Java values.

 ## Features

-* Supports serialisation via JSON, XML, and byte streams.
+* Supports encoding via JSON, XML, and byte streams.
 Can be extended to support further formats.
-* Serialisation is driven by Reflection, consequently the serialised form mirrors the structure of the Java data.
+* Encoding is driven by Reflection, consequently the encoded form mirrors the structure of the original Java data.
-  * Static type information is used where possible to reduce the amount of type metadata present in the serialised data.
+  * Static type information is used where possible to reduce the amount of type metadata present in the encoded data.
-* Custom codecs can be registered with the framework, to handle awkward types, or to simply override the default serialisation provided by the framework.
+* Custom codecs can be registered with the framework, to handle awkward types, or to simply override the default encoding provided by the framework.
   * A fluent API is provided to simplify the creation of custom codecs.
+  * Custom codecs are generally agnostic to a specific encoding, meaning they can be re-used for all encoding types.
 * The framework is thread-safe.

 ## Limitations